-Sector Strategy Examples Cross-Sector Facilitate cross-industry planning through the Seattle Waterfront Clean Energy Strategic Plan Update green lease terms and incorporate into all new and renewed landside leases Advocate for local, state, and federal policy and funding that supports climate action Engage and collaborate with community, industry, and government Waterside: Oceangoing vessels and harbor vessels Shore power: Install shore power at the Bell Street Cruise Terminal at Pier 66 by 2023 Reach 100% shore power-equipped calls and 100% connection rate by 2030 Research: Complete Port of Seattle-specific cruise ship emission research and a cruise environmental strategy Participate in development of International Association of Ports and Harbors (IAPH) at-berth cruise reporting Evaluate emissions benefits of slow steaming with the Quiet Sound program Demonstration: Work with governments, industry, and NGOs to support development and demonstration of a zero-emission ocean-going vessel and harbor vessel by 2030

-Demonstrate zero-emission outboard engines in Port-owned vessel fleets and communicate results Landside: Cargo- Handling Equipment, Cruise/Fishing Trucks and Buses, On- Terminal Rail Industry engagement: Engage Port tenants to begin planning and designing infrastructure to support zero-emission cargo-handling equipment and on-terminal rail Engage commercial fishing and cruise trucking industry to discuss truck fleet needs and opportunities for alternative fuels or zero-emission technology Work with Port tenants to accelerate replacement of unregulated switcher locomotives for near or zero-emission alternatives Research: Evaluate environmental incentive programs to accelerate Port tenant and customer cargo-handling equipment upgrades or low carbon fuel use Research and develop strategies to reduce emissions from passenger ground transportation serving cruise terminals Demonstration: Collaborate with terminal operators and fishing operations to assess the feasibility and demonstrate zero emissions equipment, trucks, and buses Advocacy: Explore opportunities to advocate for regulatory changes that reduce emissions from Class I Railroads.
+Sector Strategy Examples Cross-Sector Facilitate cross-industry clean energy planning through the Seattle Waterfront Clean Energy Strategy Update green lease terms and incorporate into all new and renewed landside leases Advocate for local, state, and federal policy and funding that supports climate action Engage and collaborate with community, industry, and government Waterside: Shore power: Oceangoing vessels and Install shore power at the Bell Street Cruise Terminal at Pier 66 by 2023 harbor vessels Reach 100% shore power-equipped calls and 100% connection rate by 2030 Research: Complete Port of Seattle-specific cruise ship emission research and a cruise environmental strategy Participate in development of International Association of Ports and Harbors (IAPH) at-berth cruise reporting Evaluate emissions benefits of slow steaming with the Quiet Sound program National and International Engagement: Develop a national and international engagement strategy to advocate for strengthened standards, sustainable fuels, and the transition to zero-emission ocean-going vessels, specifically cruise ships. • Evaluate and align with international decarbonization initiatives.
+Identify partnerships for policy alignment and amplification, including with industry and other ports.
+Conduct a maritime zero carbon energy source assessment to evaluate the status of supply and delivery options, off-takers, policy and economic drivers, Port roles and other considerations to advance deployment of energy sources to replace fossil fuels for cruise ships and other vessels in the Pacific Northwest.
+Demonstration: Demonstrate zero-emission outboard engines in Port-owned vessel fleets and communicate results Landside: Cargo- Handling Equipment, Cruise/Fishing Trucks and Buses, On- Terminal Rail Industry engagement: Engage Port tenants to begin planning and designing infrastructure to support zero-emission cargo-handling equipment and on-terminal rail Engage commercial fishing and cruise trucking industry to discuss truck fleet needs and opportunities for alternative fuels or zero-emission technology Work with Port tenants to accelerate replacement of unregulated switcher locomotives for near or zero-emission alternatives Research: Evaluate environmental incentive programs to accelerate Port tenant and customer cargo-handling equipment upgrades or low carbon fuel use Research and develop strategies to reduce emissions from passenger ground transportation serving cruise terminals Demonstration: Collaborate with terminal operators and fishing operations to assess the feasibility and demonstrate zero emissions equipment, trucks, and buses Advocacy: Explore opportunities to advocate for regulatory changes that reduce emissions from Class I Railroads.